-- a) An approved maintenance organisation shall ensure that persons who carry out or control a continued airworthiness non destructive test of aircraft structures or aircraft components shall be qualified for the particular non-destructive test to a standard prescribed by the Director. - b) Since September 1st 2005, personnel who carry out non destructive tests (NDT) of aircraft structures or components shall be qualified for every type of non destructive test in accordance with regulations recognised internationally as the EN 4179 from Europe and the regulations NAS 410, MIL-STD and/or ASNT from the UnitedStates.
-Until today, the national regulations in this subject can be still used. - c) Regardless of what was established in the previous paragraph (b), the NDT personnel that have been qualified before September 1st, 2005, in accordance with the national regulations in this subject, can still carry out the non destructive test (NDT) after September 1st, 2005.
-However, the personnel, who pretend to carry out non destructive tests from September 1st, 2005 and have not been qualified under the national regulation before that date, shall be qualified in accordance with paragraph (b).
+- a) An AMO shall ensure that persons who carry out or control a continued airworthiness non-destructive test (NDT) of aircraft structures or aircraft components shall be qualified for the non-destructive test to a standard prescribed by the BDCA. - b) All personnel who carry out non-destructive tests (NDT) of aircraft structures or components shall be qualified for the particular type of non-destructive test in accordance with regulations recognised internationally, such as the EN 4179 from Europe, NAS 410, MIL-STD, ASNT or ATA Specification 105 from the United States. - c) An AMO shall establish internal procedures to qualify the personnel carrying out nondestructive tests (NDT) and these procedures shall be approved by the BDCA.

-BCAR 145.35 Certifying Staff (See IEM 145.35)
+BCAR 145.35 Certifying Staff